 ACA Grant Programs

 Funded by the province’s hunters and anglers, Alberta Conservation Association's (ACA) grant programs annually support projects that benefit Alberta’s wildlife and fish populations, and the habitat they depend on.
-Since 2002 we have received more than 1,700 applications, of which more than 1078 projects awarded grants.
-To date, approximately $16.7 million has been granted to conservation-related projects throughout the province.
+As of our 2018-19 grants round, we have received more than 2,059 grant applications, of which 1,178 projects have been awarded grants.
+To date, approximately $18 million has been granted to conservation-related projects throughout the province.

 - ACA Funding Allocation List 2018-19